Von0816/TMI4033-Project-Group-6/README.md

 1. download the required files from the provided link
 2. extract the file into the root folder of the project

-your folder structer should look like this:
+your folder structure should look like this:
 project folder
 ├───netflix_prize_data
 ├───saved_params